Open air walkway around the Seville plaza in Spain with beautiful arches and call beams on a bright sunny day

 Tangier

 Arrive this morning at a city located at the crossroads of Africa and Europe: Tangier.
 Spend the day in Tangier or head east to the emerging artisan enclave of Tétouan.
-Unique amongst Moroccan cities, Tangier has a chequered past, affording you one of Europe’s most egocentric stories.
+Unique amongst Moroccan cities, Tangier has a checkered past, affording you one of Europe’s most egocentric stories.
 Designated an ‘International Zone’ in the early 20th century, Tangier harbored no drug laws, no taxes, no banking restrictions, no censorship laws and no morality laws.
 Attracting a worldly mix of expat residents, it played house to everyone from eccentric British nobility to American authors, Franco’s civil war army to Nazi spies, while it awaited its inclusion in the post-war nation of Morocco.
 Stories of elicit affairs, underworld deals and espionage abound in this city which remains as colorful as its history suggests.

 Personalize your exploration with the included ‘Your Choice’ experiences.
 You can choose from a selection of morning or full-day shore excursion options that best suits your interests and level of fitness (ask your Adventure Specialist for details).
 In the morning visit the Tangier Kasbah District, Kasbah Museum and American Legation Museum and explore the historic Kasbah of Tangier, including the Grand Socco, a legendary gathering place for artists and intellectuals.
 Visit the American Legation, the first American public property outside the United States.
 For a full-day experience visit the Artisan Enclave of Tétouan to explore the UNESCO World Heritage-listed medina of Tétouan, blending Arabic and Spanish influences.
 Visit the Bab Akla School of Traditional Arts and Crafts and discover the city’s rich artistic heritage.